francisco-ricardo/wkt2geojson/README.md

 ## LICENSE

-This project is licensed under the MIT License.
+This project is released under the MIT License, meaning it is open-source and freely available for anyone to use, modify, and distribute.
+You are welcome to clone the repository, use it in your projects, and contribute back with improvements.
 See the LICENSE file for details.